dalenewman/Transformalize/README.md

 ### Getting Started

-The best way you can understand how to use TFL is by reviewing samples.
+The best way you can understand how to use TFL is by reviewing examples.

 1. [Prerequisites](Articles/Example-00-Prerequisites.md)
 1. [Example 1: Working with a Single Entity](Articles/Example-01-Single-Entity.md)